gasseklopper/markus-morley-portfolio/README.md

 A sitemap is generated at `/sitemap.xml` using Qwik City.
 Route metadata is defined via a shared `buildHead()` helper to keep pages consistent.
 Individual portfolio pages are defined in `src/config/portfolio-pages.json` and included in the sitemap.
 Each portfolio entry also specifies a title and description used by the respective page.

+## Todo list backend example

+The `/todos` route demonstrates how to wire the UI to a Qwik City backend without leaving the repository:

+- `src/routes/api/todos/index.ts` exposes `GET`, `POST`, `PATCH`, and `DELETE` handlers that run as Netlify Edge Functions.
+Todos persist per visitor inside an HTTP-only cookie, so they survive deployments without requiring a separate database while keeping the TypeScript types shared with the front end.
+- `src/routes/todos/index.tsx` contains the client experience, fetching todos with `useResource$`, submitting form data, and reacting to backend updates in real time.

+Use the example as a starting point for connecting to a real database (e.g., Supabase or Fauna) or wiring up authentication.
+The existing API contracts can be swapped out for persistent storage with minimal changes to the UI.

 ## Feature Flags